Speech Therapy Treatments For Tongue Tie

 What Is A Tongue Tie?

-Tongue tie occurs when this piece of tissue is either too short or too thick and is tethered to the bottom of the mouth at birth.
+In other cases, it’s too thick or tethered to the bottom of the mouth at birth.

-In some cases, it might not be very noticeable, but ultimately, tongue tie restricts the tongue’s ability to move around.
+Ultimately, tongue tie restricts the tongue’s ability to move around freely.

-Sometimes, tongue tie doesn’t cause much of an issue, but in other cases it can lead to problems with eating, speaking, and swallowing.
+In other cases, it can lead to significant challenges with eating, speaking, and swallowing.

 For most people, the lingual frenulum separates from the bottom of the tongue before birth.